www.CottonBeltRoute.com

 Mark Standefer photo

 The first Symposium was scheduled for November 30, 2006, the anniversary of the last scheduled Cotton Belt passenger train.
 Unfortunately, two hours prior to the start of the event, a sudden ice storm swept through the area resulting in the closing of the University campus.
-Despite the official closing of campus and resulting cancellation of the event, a number of individuals made the trek through the to Commerce, so a room in Education North was secured and a less formal gathering was held beginning with a slide presentation by Ed and followed by a wonderful discussion amongst the 13 former (and current) railroad employees present.
-The feedback from the attendees and the numerous recommendations led to the rescheduling of the event for the following spring.
-Thus, on April 16, 2007, the 1st Cotton Belt Symposium was successfully conducted with in excess of 65 attendees.
+Despite the official closing of campus and resulting cancellation of the event, a number of individuals made the trek through the inclement weather to Commerce, so a room in Education North was secured and a less formal gathering was held beginning with a slide presentation by Ed and followed by a wonderful discussion amongst the 13 former (and then current) railroad employees present.
+The feedback from the attendees and numerous recommendations led to the rescheduling of the event for the following spring.
+Thus, on April 16, 2007, the 1st (accually 2nd) Cotton Belt Symposium was successfully conducted with in excess of 65 attendees.

-The "3rd Annual Cotton Belt Railroad Symposium" was held on August 8, 2009, and included a growing list of partners supporting the efforts of the symposium.
+The "3rd Annual Cotton Belt Railroad Symposium" (4th) was held on August 8, 2009, and included a growing list of partners supporting the efforts of the symposium.

 We believe the legacy of the Cotton Belt and other local railroads is important to the region and worth preserving.
 Our heartfelt thanks go out to those whose participation and support have made this symposium series possible.
 We hope you will continue to join us as we celebrate the history of this legendary railroad and the people who kept in running.